microlinkhq/browserless/README.md

 ### .pdf(url, options)

-It generates the PDF version of a website behind an `url`.
+It generates the PDF version of a website behind a `url`.

 ```js
 const buffer = await browserless.pdf('https://example.com')